Recovery guide for Dr. Yates Patients

 Minimizing Bruising and Swelling

-Bruising and swelling occurs with almost every surgical procedure.
+Bruising and swelling occur with almost every surgical procedure.
 Usually, the swelling lasts for only a few days to weeks.
 There are steps that can be taken before and after surgery to help minimize bruising and swelling… Read More.

 Scars are the necessary trade-off of many plastic surgeries.
 The goal is a near-invisible, thin, skin-colored scar.
 Scars are ideally minimized by early attention but there are options for treatment of problem scars as well… Read More.